-In the most recent legislative term, Alaska passed a law which sets up a $55 million fund, which is financed through an existing tax on all insurance companies, in order to subsidize enrollees’ costs as the state struggles with Obamacare price spikes.
-The number of insurers offering plans to individuals on Alaska markets is set to drop to one for 2017, and state officials warned that the remaining company couldn’t realistically raise rates high enough to cover customers’ medical bills.
-Alaska Governor Bill Walker said the bill will ensure that the 23,000 Alaskans enrolled in exchange plans won’t suddenly lose their insurance.
+In the 2016 legislative term, Alaska passed a law which sets up a $55 million fund, financed through an existing tax on all insurance companies, to subsidize enrollees’ costs as the state struggles with Obamacare price spikes.
+The number of insurers offering plans to individuals in Alaska markets is set to drop to one for 2017, and state officials warned that the remaining companies couldn’t realistically raise rates high enough to cover customers’ medical bills.
+Alaska Governor Bill Walker said the bill would ensure that the 23,000 Alaskans enrolled in exchange plans would not suddenly lose their insurance.

 Alaska was inactive in regard to healthcare price transparency and competition legislation.

 Alaska’s current regular legislative session runs from 1/16/2018 – 4/16/2018.